Dook97/samoro.st/content/blog/nsec3-weaknesses.en.md

 important function in the world of contemporary DNSSEC.
 Unlike its more rudimentary older brother, NSEC3 allows for DNSSEC opt-out which is vital for incremental DNSSEC deployment in large zones with many insecure delegations.
-The already gigantic com. zone for example would become even more unmanagably large if it wasn't for the option of opt-out.
+The already gigantic .com zone, for example, would become even more unmanageably large if it wasn't for the option of opt-out.

 Any dubious benefits of security by obscurity are made almost completely null with moderately powerful hardware even in the hands of a complete amateur.